Born in the hatchery.

 OPEN SEA FARM

-The high-quality waters in our open sea farm have an official "Class A" rating by IPMA.
-It benefits from ideal conditions such as mild temperatures, abundant food supply, and constant water renewal, which contribute to the growth of high-quality open-sea clams.
+The high-quality waters in our open sea farm have an official “Class A” classification by IPMA.
+This location benefits from mild water temperatures, abundant algae, constant water renewal, ideal for growing high-quality bivalves.

 OPEN SEA FARM

-We suspend lanterns along the longlines, creating a shelter for our clams to grow naturally submerged in the Atlantic Ocean.
+We suspend our farming equipment along the longlines, creating a shelter for our bivalves to grow naturally submerged in the Atlantic Ocean.
+We invest continuously in farming R&D, both equipment and techniques, as we pioneer open sea farming for bivalves, most noticeably for clams.

 OPEN SEA FARM